 Architectural photography is a genre of photography that focuses on capturing photographs of buildings or structures.
 Hence, it also involves photographing the interiors and exteriors of buildings, bridges, structures, and cityscapes.
-When compared to other photography fields, this kind of photography is less dynamic as it demands you to spend a lot of time contemplating over a scene or an environment.
+When compared to other photography fields, this kind of photography is less dynamic as it demands you to spend a lot of time contemplating a scene or an environment.
 As a result, you may not need a speedy or continuous shooting mode camera.
 Still, you will have to focus on the image’s quality.

-Additionally, you must be ready to use the editing tools, know how to fit a building into a frame, and integrate the rules of composition.
-Architectural photography was born in the 1870’s when the famous architectural photographer Albert Levy began to click photos of older buildings.
+Additionally, you must be ready to use editing tools, know how to fit a building into a frame, and integrate the rules of composition.
+Architectural photography was born in the 1870s when the famous architectural photographer Albert Levy began to click photos of older buildings.
 Later, modern buildings were photographed by the American mid-century modernist Julius Shulman.

 Styles of Architecture Photography

-- Exterior Architecture Photography captures the outer structure of a building.
+Captures the outer structure of a building.
 Since the exteriors of a building receive abundant natural light, they are pretty easy to be photographed.
 The prevailing weather conditions influence this type of photography and may result in a dynamic photograph.

-- Interior Architecture Photography captures the interiors of a building.
+Captures the interiors of a building.
 This kind of photography is often challenging as there is limited light availability within the premises of a structure.
 Hence, supplemental lighting is required to capture the interiors accurately.

-- Cityscape Photography: This style of photography captures the urban setup consisting of a plethora of buildings and skylines.
+This style of photography captures the urban setup consisting of a plethora of buildings and skylines.
 Cityscape photography showcases the structure in which the buildings, bridges, and skyscrapers are arranged.

 Equipment for Architecture Photography

 You can seek the help of a plethora of photography equipment for capturing spectacular architectural shots.
 Some of these are enlisted below: